How to Make Your Own Cannabis Tincture: A Step-by-Step Guide

 Directions:

-- Decarboxylate your cannabis: Preheat your oven to 240°F (115°C).
+1. Decarboxylate Your Cannabis: Preheat your oven to 240°F (115°C).
 Break up the cannabis into small pieces using a grinder or scissors.
 Spread the cannabis evenly on a parchment-lined baking sheet and bake for 30-40 minutes, stirring occasionally to ensure even heating.
 The cannabis should be dry and lightly browned when finished.

-- Prepare the cannabis for extraction: Allow the decarboxylated cannabis to cool, then transfer it to the glass jar.
+2. Cannabis Preparation for Extraction: Allow the decarboxylated cannabis to cool, then transfer it to the glass jar.
+This step is crucial for activating the cannabinoids.

-- Add the solvent: Pour the high-proof alcohol or vegetable glycerin into the jar, ensuring the cannabis is completely submerged.
+3. Add the Solvent: Pour the high-proof alcohol or vegetable glycerin into the jar, ensuring the cannabis is completely submerged.
 Seal the jar tightly with the lid.
+Note: Coconut, MCT, or olive oils are excellent alternatives for those who prefer oil-based tinctures.

-- Shake and store: Shake the jar vigorously to help the solvent dissolve the cannabinoids and terpenes from the cannabis.
+4. Shake and Store: Shake the jar vigorously to help the solvent dissolve the cannabinoids and terpenes from the cannabis.
 Store the jar in a cool, dark place for at least 2-4 weeks, shaking it once a day to facilitate extraction.
-The longer the tincture sits, the more potent it will become.
+Longer storage will increase potency.

-- Strain the tincture: After the desired extraction time has passed, prepare a clean jar or bowl and place the fine mesh strainer or cheesecloth over it.
+5. Strain the Tincture: After the desired extraction time has passed, prepare a clean jar or bowl and place the fine mesh strainer or cheesecloth over it.
 Wearing gloves, if desired, pour the contents of the jar through the strainer or cheesecloth, separating the plant material from the liquid.
 Squeeze the plant material to extract as much liquid as possible.

-- Bottle and store: Use a funnel to transfer the tincture into amber or blue glass dropper bottles for storage.
+6. Bottle and Store: Use a funnel to transfer the tincture into amber or blue glass dropper bottles for storage.
 Seal the bottles tightly, and store them in a cool, dark place.

 Your homemade cannabis tincture is now ready for use.
 Remember to start with a low dose and gradually increase it until you achieve the desired effects.